 Synnex was founded in 1980 by Robert T. Huang.
 Today, the company has more than 20.000 clients globally, including such famous brands as HP Enterprise, Google, Panasonic, Lenovo, Asus, and Microsoft.

 It operates in 25 countries.
 The headquarters are in Fremont, California, US.

 And here are the promising companies that have a great chance to appear in the top ten in a few next years – the remaining Top 20 best IT firms by revenue:

 |12||NTT Data||$20.5 bln||$15.75 bln||118,006||IT services and consulting|

 |18||Baidu||$15.43 bln||$42.34 bln||37,779||Internet|

 |19||Atos||$12.9 bln||$8.04 bln||110,000||IT services and consulting|

 |20||Infosys||$12.78 bln||$53.57 bln||242,371||IT services and consulting|

-The Top 20 Most Valuable IT Companies
+The Top 20 Most Valuable IT Companies in world

 Here you can see the leading information technology firms rated by their market value.
 This list of the most expensive software vendors is somehow different from the presented above.